tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1.md

 [//]: # (Aloitame tässä osassa tutustumaan React-kirjastoon, jolla siis teemme sovelluksen selaimessa suoritettavan koodin.
 Käymme samalla myös nopean katsauksen Javascriptin Reactin kannalta oleellisimpiin ominaisuuksiin.)

-In this part we will familiarize ourselves with the React-library, which we will be using to write the code that will run in the browser.
-Along with this we will look at some features of Javascript relevant to understanding React.
+In this part we will familiarize ourselves with the React-library, which we will be using to write the code that runs in the browser.
+Along with this we will look at some features of Javascript that are important for understanding React.

 </div>